lunaticstarr/cameo/README.md

 # CAMEO (Computational Annotation of Model Entities and Ontologies)

-A standalone LLM-powered tool for SBML model annotation, following the AMAS workflow with a clean, streamlined interface.
+CAMEO is a LLM-powered system for annotating biosimulation models with standardized ontology terms.

 ## Installation